Britain launches soft drinks sugar tax to fight obesity

 "It is becoming abundantly clear that replacing a critical ingredient of a product, or single nutrient in a diet, is neither an easy process for food companies nor a successful obesity strategy," she said.

-The program the government intends to launch with funds raised from the sugar levy will focus on promoting healthy diets and physical activity in schoolchildren, Public Health Minister Nicola Blackwood said.
+The programme the government intends to launch with funds raised from the sugar levy will focus on promoting healthy diets and physical activity in schoolchildren, Public Health Minister Nicola Blackwood said.

 She said primary schools would be asked to help pupils get at least 60 minutes of moderate to vigorous exercise every day.
 At least 30 minutes of this should be during school time, she said.